-Unfortunately, once concrete starts the process of erosion, blow holes (more commonly known as "bug holes") and exposed aggregate can become more prominent, providing a potential harbouring ground for bacteria such as micro-aquatic organisms within the concrete water storage tank.
+Unfortunately, once concrete within the concrete water tank starts the process of erosion, blow holes (more commonly known as "bug holes") and exposed aggregate can become more prominent, providing a potential harbouring ground for bacteria such as micro-aquatic organisms within concrete water tanks.

-Concrete can be very variable and it is often difficult if not impossible to identify the aggregate and ad-mixture source of older tanks or indeed the composition of jointing compounds used at construction stage, noticeably the problems with PCBs (Poly Chlorinated Biphenyls) from jointing compounds historically used.
+Concrete can be very variable and it is often difficult, if not impossible, to identify the aggregate and ad-mixture source of older tanks or indeed the composition of jointing compounds used at the construction stage; noticeably problems with PCBs (Poly Chlorinated Biphenyls) from jointing compounds historically used.
 PCBs can damage the immune, reproductive, nervous and endocrine systems.
-They can also impair children's physical and intellectual development and according to the Agency for Research on Cancer, PCBs are strongly linked to both animal and human cancer.
+Furthermore, they can also impair children's physical and intellectual development and, according to the Agency for Research on Cancer, PCBs are strongly linked to both animal and human cancer.

-Over time, all concrete absorbs water and early stages of problems can be seen by rust staining from the reinforcing bars, which is clearly going to have an adverse effect on water quality quite apart from the integrity of the structure.
-Also, as concrete is a porous substrate, it can harbour waterborne organisms such as bacteria and subsequently; the substrate will require a relatively high demand for disinfection chemicals.
+Over time, all concrete absorbs water and the early stages of problems can be seen by rust staining from the reinforcing bars, which is clearly going to have an adverse effect on water quality as well as the integrity of the structure.
+Furthermore, as concrete is a porous substrate, it can harbour waterborne organisms such as bacteria and, subsequently, the substrate will require a relatively high demand for disinfection chemicals.

-A protective coating system for concrete should therefore meet the following requirements:
+A protective coating system for concrete water storage tanks should therefore meet the following requirements:

-Acothane DW meets with the above requirements and has successfully been applied to a variety of concrete water storage tanks and structures for both dry and total immersion service.
+Acothane DW meets with the above requirements and has successfully been applied to a variety of concrete water storage structures for both dry and total immersion services.